robrich/product-catalog/README.md

 2. `npm install` to get all the Node modules.

-3. `npm run serve` loads up the application in dev mode.
+3. `npm run serve` loads up the application in dev mode on port 4000 because port 8080 is taken by MemSQL Tools.

-4. Open a browser to http://localhost:8080/
+4. Open a browser to http://localhost:4000/

 Build and Run on Kubernetes